reisman-internship-2019-greenmap/GreenMap-client/README.md

 ### Current issues:

 The app sends the request to the server, but the request it is not fufilled (a timeout function internal to the fetch API throws an exception).
-This may be security related or something specific to iOS.
+If sucessful, a message will be logged to the console.
+The problem may be security related or something specific to iOS.
 This is currently being investigated.